kingb12/bking-dsfs/README.md

-A repository for worked examples and experiments from reading Data Science from Scratch
+a repository for worked examples and experiments from reading Data Science from Scratch